fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Go to https://github.com/tctianchi/pyvenn/blob/master/venn.py.
 - Over 'Raw' (see where 'Watch' is on the upper left and move look down), click 'Save link as...'.
 - Save it on the same folder you have the rest of the files.

+**Databases**

+Right now, the HMDB, LOTUS and DrugBank databases that are used in the Jupyter notebook as examples are present in this repository.

+However, in the future, these databases will have corresponding python files that you can run to extract, parse and automatically treat them so you can always have the most current version of them.

 # Patch Notes